 Printing from UNIX

+If printing PDF, it is best to print directly from acroread.
 Windows application formats (.doc, .ppt, etc) can be printed directly from Open Office if you have it installed.
-It is straightforward, and similar to printing from acroread.

 Postscript can be printed directly from the command line with lpr.
 If your document is A4 then you can pick the size you want by giving options to lpr.
 To scale the output to A2:

 lpr -Pgum -A2 filename.ps

 Likewise for -A0, -A1 and -A3.
 Note, however, that the Unix scaling options are severely limited, so if you want a non-standard scaling (eg. if your poster was produced at a "custom" size rather than A4, or if you start with something which is already scaled up), then it can be extremely difficult to get the scaling right.
 It is also difficult to access the other less common options (eg rotation, colour manipulation) directly from the command line.

 DO NOT UNDER ANY CIRCUMSTANCES ATTEMPT TO USE THE LAMINATOR YOURSELF!